shuai-xu/flink/docs/dev/table/sql.md

       </td>
       <td>
         <p><a href="streaming/temporal_tables.html">Temporal Tables</a> are tables that track changes over time.
-        A <a href="streaming/temporal_tables.html#temporal-table">Temporal Table</a> provides access to the versions of a temporal table at a specific point in time.
+        A <a href="streaming/temporal_tables.html#temporal-table">Temporal Table</a> provides access to the versions of a temporal table at a specific point in time.</p>

         <p>Only inner and left joins with processing-time temporal tables are supported.</p>
         <p>The following example assumes that <strong>LatestRates</strong> is a <a href="streaming/temporal_tables.html#temporal-table">Temporal Table</a> which is usually a remote database table (dimension table).</p>